bukowska-gdakowicz/SQL_Lab_Masters/README.md

 •	Lesson_5 : Analytical functions

-•	Lesson_6 : Case study
+•	Lesson_6 : Case study / Project (see excel file with the results and data analysis done in sql file)

 •	Exam : 5 practical tasks